 If you get started fairly early in the morning, a deep nymph rig and indicator is a good way to begin prospecting likely runs.
 A good size stonefly nymph followed by a black beauty, zebra midge, or similar trailer is a great strategy.
 Replace the midge with a small pheasant tail, or try small red or green patterns.

 On overcast or spring snow days, there’s a good chance for a Blue Wing Olive mayfly hatch.
 Look for fish nosing around eddy lines, rythmic rises, and tiny, blue/gray sailboats on the water.
 Using a Parachute Adams trailing a Baetis emerger can be the ticket.
 Snowy Spring days can bring some of the best dry fly fishing of the year.
 Enjoy!

 Float fishermen have the river mostly to themselves this time of year, and the fishing can be excellent.
 Flows are low and the water is clear, so getting casts away from the boat is critical.
 If you like throwing a dry-dropper rig, target the slack water a foot or two deep near the edges, and behind rocks.
 If you are going deeper, under an indicator, cast to the current seams and the heads of deeper runs.
 Mending for a good drift, and staying tight to your flies, are critical.
 Happy Spring!

-Bill Dobson is the Sales Manager for RAFTING FRAMES and professional fishing guide.
+Bill Dobson is a professional fishing guide.
 He can often be found guiding clients down the Arkansas River in search of a lunker.